 SHOW GRANTS FOR grantdemo@localhost;

 We can see from the output that the newly created user does not have any grants assigned to it.
 It can just log in to the database but not access the contents and can neither modify them.
 Using the GRANT statement, let us grant the select privilege on all the educba_writers tables of the educba database.
-This can be done by using the following query statement –
+You can accomplish this by using the following query statement:

 We can even assign multiple privileges to the grantdemo user using the GRANT statement.
 For example, let us assign UPDATE, DELETE and INSERT privileges to the grantdemo user on the table educba_writers located in the educba database.
 For this, we will make the use of the following query statement where the privileges to be granted are mentioned in comm-separated format –

 GRANT UPDATE, DELETE, INSERT ON educba.educba_writers TO grantdemo@localhost;

 How Privileges can be Assigned on Different Levels?

 Let us now see, one by one, how privileges on different levels can be assigned.

 We can grant certain privileges to the user that has the privilege level that is scope globally on all the tables of all the databases.
 This is called granting privileges at the global level.
 Suppose we want to grant SELECT privilege on all the tables of all the databases to the grantdemo user.
 This can be done by using the following query –

 GRANT SELECT ON *.* TO grantdemo@localhost;